Derek4aty1/lol-champion-explorer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Disclaimer

+League&nbsp;of&nbsp;Legends Champion Explorer is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DEVELOPMENT -->

 ## Development

 Once you've cloned the repository and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: